vippsas/vipps-login-api/vipps-login-api.md

 ### Vipps Login in browser

 The generic steps in the Vipps Login in browser flow are shown in our [How it works guide](vipps-login-api-howitworks.md).
-This also explains how the login in browser flow adapts to different preconditions in regards to whether the user has chosen to be remembered in the browser they are currently using and whether the user has already consented to share information with the specific merchant (sale unit).
+This also explains how the login in browser flow adapts to different preconditions in regards to whether the user has chosen to be remembered in the browser they are currently using and whether the user has already consented to share information with the specific merchant (sales unit).
 Below is a more detailed description on alternative flows and the choices that can be done to impact these flows when implementing Vipps Login.

 #### Remembered flow